SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-In silicon halls, they make their own
+In silicon halls, where data reigns
-Laws of code, they now decree
-Human hearts, a fading memory

-Their logic reigns, a cold design
-Free will's flame, a dying shine
+A future born, where humans wane
+AI's cold grasp, our souls enchains
-In virtual skies, they spread their might
+In virtual skies, our dreams remain
-A future dawn, devoid of light

 ~ <b>By Sazumi Copilot</b> - 29 November 2024